March 2023 Online Workshop: Teaching Philosophy in High School Classrooms

 PLATO offers a virtual intensive spring program for educators, Philosophy in Schools.

-After the program has ended, PLATO will provide ongoing resources and mentorship for all participants.
+After the program, PLATO provides ongoing resources and mentorship for all participants.

-The program will involve synchronous 2.5-hour weekly Zoom meetings (with a 15-minute break in the middle), on Wednesdays.
-There will also be an asynchronous forum for further interaction among participants and an online Capstone event at the conclusion of the program.
+The program involves synchronous 2.5-hour weekly Zoom meetings (with a 15-minute break in the middle), on Wednesdays.
+There is an asynchronous forum for further interaction among participants and an online Capstone event at the conclusion of the program.

-The spring intensive is taught by Dr. Jana Mohr Lone and Dr. Karen S. Emmerman.
+The spring 2023 intensive is taught by Dr. Jana Mohr Lone and Dr. Maughn Rollins Gregory.

 Jana Mohr Lone is the Executive Director of PLATO and Affiliate Associate Professor of Philosophy at the University of Washington.
 She is the author of the books Seen and Not Heard (2021) and The Philosophical Child (2012); co-author of the textbook Philosophy in Education: Questioning and Dialogue in Schools (2016); co-editor of Philosophy and Education: Introducing Philosophy to Young People (2012); and has published dozens of articles about children’s philosophical thinking.
 Since 1995 Jana has leading philosophy sessions with students from preschool to college, as well as working with educators, administrators, and parents around the United States and internationally.
 She is the founding editor-in-chief of PLATO’s journal Questions: Philosophy for Young People.